Difficulty

 - Cut the vent hole in the siding using a reciprocating saw, saber saw with an extra-long blade or keyhole saw to follow the outline.
 Remove the siding.

-- Remove insulation or debris that could interfere with installing the duct.
+- Remove any insulation or debris that makes it difficult to install the duct.

 - From the outside, push the duct’s wall cap into the opening to see if the duct is long enough to reach the range hood.